qwerty12/jellyfin-plugin-addic7ed/README.md

     * The HttpClient is meant to be torn down after an hour, this should (hopefully) trigger a recheck on the cap placed on downloading subtitles

+* Will only operate on manual requests

 * The code is very haphazardly thrown together

+## Installation

+Binaries aren't provided, 'cause this is a WIP, and I don't want my bad code to cause more than one person to hammer Addic7ed's servers.

+Nevertheless, if you can build it yourself, do the following to install it:

+1. Make a Jellyfin.Plugin.Addic7ed in C:\ProgramData\Jellyfin\Server\plugins\

+2. Copy q12.JellyfinPlugin.Addic7ed.dll, PeanutButter.INI.dll and AngleSharp.dll into it

 ## Credits